RoniKZX/Python-FDE/README.md

-# Python-Introduction
+# Python-FDE
-Exercises and notes of the Introduction to Python course at Udacity
+Exercises and notes of the Python courses in Futuro de Esperanza